1502shivam-singh/Flutter/Checkd/Readme.md

 # Checkd

-<h4>Checkd✔ is a really cool and easy to use Reminder app that you can use to keep check of all your day to day tasks.</h4>
+<h3>Checkd✔ is a really cool and easy to use Reminder app that you<br> can use to keep check of all your day to day tasks.</h3>